casadeagua/Senior_Thesis/README.md

 This code takes the congressional record as presented by Gentzkow, et al. (2018) and does my own preprocessing, and filtering, ultimately leading to a topic model which I use as my dependent variable.

+It is likely that this code needs a bit of tweaking to get to run correctly, as I have not edited it much after using it.
+However, I intend to come back tyo this in the future to make it more accessible for future use.

 Data Sources needed:

 Congressional Record for the 43rd-114th Congresses: Parsed Speeches and Phrase Counts: